Extinction135/TSK/Structure.md

 For example, the idea of components (from ECS) are implemented in the codebase.
 An actor is composed of sprite, movement, collision, and input components.
 A gameobject is composed of sprite, movement, and collision components.
-These components are then passed to global classes with functions.
+A component, actor, or gameobject is then passed into a method, along with other parameters.
-Sometimes actors or gameobjects are passed to these global classes functions too.
+No interfaces, factories, or additional abstractions are used.

-MVC is also strictly enforced, via the HandleInput(), Update(), and Draw() methods.
+The MVC pattern is also used, via the HandleInput(), Update(), and Draw() methods.
-These methods exist in every screen, which are managed by a global ScreenManager class.
+These methods exist in every screen, which are managed by a ScreenManager class.
-This is based on MSDN examples, but heavily modified and definitely improved upon.
+This is based on MSDN examples, but modified to suit my needs.